fpaupier/speedscope/README-ADMINS.md

 to the `gh-pages` branch.
 The `gh-pages` branch has totally different contents than other branches of this repository: https://github.com/jlfwong/speedscope/tree/gh-pages.

 It's populated by a deploy script which is invoked by running `npm run deploy` script.
-This populate a directory with assets pulled from npm, and boot a local server for you to test the compiled assets.
+This populates a directory with assets pulled from npm, and boot a local server for you to test the compiled assets.
 Please do not skip the manual testing in this step.